-- 1. Compliance with Section 12-1000(O) is required at all oil and gas operations and oil and gas facilities. - 2.
+- 1. Compliance with Section 12-1000(O) is required at all oil and gas operations and oil and gas facilities.
+Based on results of ambient noise testing and other site-specific conditions, noise limits and necessary conditions will be assessed on a case-by-case basis. - 2.
 Continuous noise monitoring of any oil and gas facilities and operations meeting the most recent version of the American National Standard Institute's Specification for Sound Level Meters. - 3.
-Use of sound walls and other physical barriers to prevent noise leaving the site. - 4.
-Electrification from the power grid or from renewable sources. - Use of quiet drilling and completion equipment, such as the Quiet Fleet design provided by Liberty Oilfield Services. - For well pads that are not electrically operated, use of quiet design mufflers (also referred to as hospital grade or dual dissipative) or equivalent. - 7.
+Use of sound walls and other physical barriers to prevent noise leaving the site.

+- 4. Electrification from on-site renewable energy sources or through the purchase of an adequate share in a community facility within or contiguous to Boulder County, at the discretion of the Director. - 5.
+Use of quiet drilling and completion equipment, such as the Quiet Fleet design provided by Liberty Oilfield Services. - 6.
+For well pads that are not electrically operated, use of quiet design mufflers (also referred to as hospital grade or dual dissipative) or equivalent. - 7.
 Use of electric drill rigs. - 8.
 Tier 4 or better diesel engines, diesel and natural gas co-fired Tier 2 or Tier 3 engines, natural gas fired spark ignition engines, or electric line power for hydraulic fracturing pumps. - 9.
 The use of liquefied natural gas dual fuel hydraulic fracturing pumps. - 10.
 Use of acoustically insulated housing or covers to enclose motors or engines. - 11.
-No pipe unloading or workover operations will occur between 7 p.m and the following 7 a.m.
+No pipe unloading or workover operations will occur between 7 p.m. and the following 7 a.m.

-U. Odor.
+V. Odor.